 The writ is issued 20 days before election day, the electoral roll closes two days after the writ is issued and nominations close at 12:00 noon sharp four days after the writ is issued.
 The declaration of nominations takes place soon after nominations close.
 If more candidates are nominated than there are vacancies, the draw for positions on ballot papers then takes place.

 The NT covers approximately 1,620,000 square kilometres in total.
 The Territory has 25 Legislative Assembly divisions, each represented by one elected Member of the Legislative Assembly (MLA).

 All electors have the option of applying for postal ballot papers to be sent to their nominated address.
 Applications for NT Legislative Assembly elections can be made within the calendar year of the election.

 NOTE: General postal voters are automatically sent ballot papers and are not required to lodge a new application.

-- Issue of writ: Twenty days before election day
+- Issue of writ: Twenty-four days before election day

-- Close of electoral roll: Two days after the issue of the writ
+- Close of electoral roll: One day after the issue of the writ

-- Close of nominations: Four days after the issue of the writ at 12:00 noon
+- Close of nominations: Seven days after the issue of the writ at 12:00 noon

 - Election day: Fourth Saturday in August every four years